Figuring out how to use the curl command in Linux?

 Downloading Files From FTP Servers.

 FTP servers or File Transfer Protocol servers are used to transfer files of any type from a server to a client.
-Using curl, we can achieve this by knowing the username and the password for the FTP server.
+Using curl, we can achieve this by knowing the username and password for the FTP server.
 The operator we will use for this is “

 -u”.
 The syntax for such an arrangement is as follows.